We will produce evidence-based, readable and useful information for people with pain that is optimized to be found easily via internet search.

 Could you imagine if the millions of people living with diabetes didn’t know about insulin?
 It would be a massive public health problem.
 People would die due to the lack of that information.

 That is the problem that people with persisting pain face every day.

-People with ongoing pain don’t get the help and support that needed to understand, and help, this health condition.
+People with ongoing pain don’t get the help and support needed to understand their health condition, and actively self-manage.